DP-LLM: Runtime Model Adaptation with Dynamic Layer-wise Precision Assignment: Relative Error Estimation

 \subsection{Asynchronous Estimation}

-Although lightweight, \name's relative error estimation lies in the critical path of inference, as it requires the immediate input for estimation.
-To further minimize slowdown, as depicted in Figure~\ref{fig:bg_est}, \name performs asynchronous estimation by using the previous input vector instead of the immediate one whenever possible.
+Although lightweight, it is undesirable that \name's relative error estimation, which requires the immediate input of each layer, lies on the critical path of inference.
+To minimize slowdown, as depicted in Figure~\ref{fig:bg_est}, \name performs asynchronous estimation by using the previous input vector instead of the immediate one whenever possible.
 Recent studies~\cite{dejavu,infinigen} have demonstrated that activations in Transformer architectures change slowly across blocks due to residual connections.
 This creates an opportunity for layers directly connected to residual connections to use the previous residual output as the input for error estimation.
 Specifically, query, key, value, and up-projection correspond to such layers.
 The latency of asynchronous estimation can be masked by overlapping it with other layer computations.